heavyk/24andme/dear-xagly.md

 ### 2024-07-26 05:46 - I can't help you.

-you have to figure it out on your own. -- and when you do figure it out, I'd love to hear about it.
+you have to figure it out on your own. -- an when you do figure it out, I'd love to hear about it.
 I'll give you a doobie or two/few to explain it in depth :)